resource-force/gasleaks.info/_pages/01_map.md

 ## The Map

 You can zoom in on the map for more information.
 When you click on an individual leak location, a “card” will open with additional detail.
 Click on this symbol ![of a card opening to the right][key] for a map key.
-Click on this symbol ![of four brackets][fullscreen] to open a search bar to look up specific streets.
+Click on this symbol ![of four brackets][fullscreen] to open a larger map and search bar to look up specific streets.

 [key]: {{ "/static/icon-key.png" | absolute_url }}
 [fullscreen]: {{ "/static/icon-fullscreen.png" | absolute_url }}